doctrine/dbal/UPGRADE.md

 1. The support of `PDO::PARAM_*`, `PDO::FETCH_*`, `PDO::CASE_*` and `PDO::PARAM_INPUT_OUTPUT` constants in the DBAL API is removed.
 2. `\Doctrine\DBAL\Driver\PDOStatement` does not extend `\PDOStatement` anymore.

-## BC BREAK: the SQLLogger interface has changed

-The methods are the same but use scalar type hints, return types, and non-nullable arrays.
-SQLLogger implementations are now final.

 Before:

     use Doctrine\DBAL\Portability\Connection;